usnistgov/nist-mud/README.md

       mininet> h1 wget http://www.nist.local/index.html

 Shoud fetch a web page from www.nist.local.
-Thus far we have tested that our test network is working.
+Thus far we have tested that our test network is working and is configured properly.
 Now we can exercise the MUD implementation.

-#### Run the integration tests manually ####

-Install configuration files.
-On the emulation VM:

-        export UNITTEST=0
-        cd $PROJECT_HOME/test/unittest/mud
-        sudo -E python mud-test.py

-This script installs the following:

-- ../conifg/topology.json : Tells the controller what switches are of interest
-- ../config/access-control-list.json : The access control lists (from mudmaker).
-- ../config/device-association.json  : Associates MAC address with the MUD URI.
-- ../config/controllerclass-mapping.json : Associates ip addresses to controller classes.

-On the Mininet VM dump flows (see above).
-You should see 9 tables created with the last one containing the Flows for the L2 switch.
-The following will work because mud rules have not been installed at yet:

-     h1 ping h2

 Install MUD rules.
 On the mininet VM: